yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/MCAN.rst

 .. note::

- These instructions are for can0 (first and perhaps only CAN instance enabled).
-If the board has multiple CAN instances enabled then they can be referenced by incrementing the CAN instance number.
-For example 2 CAN instances will have can0 and can1.
+   These instructions are for mcu_mcan0.
+If the board has multiple CAN instances enabled then they can be referenced by their CAN dts node names just like mcu_mcan0 here.
+For example, 2nd instance of CAN in the main domain ( ie main_mcan2 as referenced in the dts ) will be visible as main_mcan2 to the users.

 .. rubric:: **Quick Steps**
    :name: quick-steps